Everything is a Gift: An Interview with Madeline Evans

 With Ames Doyle

 Performer, improviser, teacher, Road Trip creator Madeline Evans does it all—and now she’s adding a one-woman show to her resume!
-Always the Goat, Madeline’s brand new solo show, is an intimate, inspired, full-hearted look at life debuting February 2026 at Dad’s Garage.
+Always the Goat, Madeline’s brand new solo show, is an intimate, inspired, and full-hearted look at life debuting February 2026 at Dad’s Garage.
 We chatted with her about the journey from inspiration to completed show, vulnerability as a super power, and how adults really need their own summer camps.

-DG: Tell me about your new show!
-What inspired you and what was the process like for writing it?
+DG: Okay, back to the new show!
+Given all those influences, what inspired you and what was the process like for writing it?

 The show is set in a sleepover where we play silly games, dance, and talk allllll about love—romantic, self-love, love for Les Mis—we talk about it all.
 I just LOVE love!
 Relationships have always been what I am drawn to in conversations, so I am excited to have a whole show centered around one of my favorite topics where I have the opportunity to highlight my own ridiculous dating stories as well as the crowd’s.
 I hate talking about myself (which is very ironic since this is a solo show), but I love asking questions and being curious about other people’s stories, so I get to ask a lot of questions to the audience during the show.
 They really are a part of the journey in the best way—and everyone will be at a “sleepover”, after all!